 Several years ago Fieldbrook Winery's Bob Hodgson took the lead in establishing a professional scoring system for judging the Humboldt County Fair wine competition.
 This year's event organizer was North Coast Co-op's Bob Stockwell.
 Oregon mathematician Neil Hulkower assisted with this year's scoring and tallying of results.

 ”The fair is delighted to have the cooperation of the Humboldt Wine Association in encouraging their members and other area wineries to participate,” said Humboldt County Fair entries and exhibits coordinator Susan Combes.
-She also expressed her appreciation to Hodgson and Stockwell for their contributions to improve the competition, and to The
+She also expressed her appreciation to Hodgson and Stockwell for their contributions to improve the competition, and to The Ivanhoe's Barb Mogni for help to make the event run smoothly, and for obtaining the original judges, several of whom still serve on the panel.

 In the Eel River Valley, Ferndale's Frog Alley Winery captured two gold, one silver and three bronze ribbons, and Monument Vineyards in Rio Dell brought home one gold ribbon and one bronze ribbon.